 If there is no sufficient provision in this Schedule for dealing with a transitional matter the Governor may make regulations prescribing all matters that are required, necessary or convenient to be prescribed in relation to that matter.

 Notes

-1 This is a compilation of the Architects Act 2004 and includes the amendments made by the other written laws referred to in the following table.
+This is a compilation of the Architects Act 2004 and includes amendments made by other written laws.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.

 Compilation table